culpixtg/all/README.md

-# Chrome Dino Cheat penis
+# Chrome Dio Cheat penis
 js commands to make your dino much faster

 # How to start?